marvikomo/search_country/README.md

 5. use curl, postman or other tools to send http requests to test the app

 ## How to run documentations
-1. use your browser and type `http://localhost:3000/api/docs`
+1. go to your browser and type `http://localhost:3000/api/docs`

 ### How to use CLI?